 Once you try a variety of needle materials, you will figure out which material you like to knit with best.
 If you are a beginner knitter, see if you can borrow some from a friend before you start buying some needles that you will not use.

 In terms of needle size and style, your chosen project and yarn will dictate both of those.

 We’ve talked size, material, and style of knitting needles.
 With all these options, what are the Best Knitting Needles for Beginners?
 In terms of material, wood or bamboo is recommended for new knitters as stitches are less likely to slip off.
-The recommended needle size for beginners would be an 8, 9, or 10; the US10 is about the same diameter as a pencil.
+The recommended needle size for a beginner knitters would be an 8, 9, or 10; the US10 is about the same diameter as a pencil.
 And finally, in terms of style, I would recommend simple Straight Knitting Needles for Beginners